IncideDigital/rvt2/README.md

 ## Installation

-Currently, there are two ways to install RVT2:
+Currently, there are two ways of installing and using the RVT2:

 * Via Docker
 * Standalone Version

 ### Docker